gullabi/gullabi.github.io/_featured_categories/in-media.md

 layout: list
 title: In Media
 slug: in-media
-lang: en
+lang: tr
 menu: true
 order: 2
 description: >
   I have written articles in the media concerning various topics, mostly concerning politics, culture and cooperativism.

-  Here is a list of articles I have written in the media, and also the interviews I have given.
+  Currently most of my media appearences are in Turkish or in Catalan.
 #accent_color: rgb(38,139,210)
 #accent_image:
 #  background: rgb(32,32,32)